AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/Readme.md

 docker-compose up -d
 ```

-Verify with the 4 containers running
+Verify that the 4 containers are running:

 ```sh
 docker ps